ordercloud-api/ordercloud-javascript-sdk/docs/Categories.md

   'userID': "userID_example", // String | ID of the user.
   'userGroupID': "userGroupID_example", // String | ID of the user group.
   'level': "level_example", // String | Level of the category.
-  'page': 56, // Number | Page of results to return.
-Default: 1
+  'page': 56, // Number | Page of the category.
-  'pageSize': 56 // Number | Number of results to return per page.
-Default: 20, max: 100.
+  'pageSize': 56 // Number | Page size of the category.
 };
 apiInstance.ListAssignments(catalogID, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);